-The Authority's Net Position increased during the fiscal year as detailed below.
+The Authority's Net Position decreased during the fiscal year as detailed below.
 The Authority's revenues are primarily subsidies and grants received from HUD.
 The Authority receives subsidies each month based on a pre-approved amount by HUD.
 Grants are drawn down based on need against a pre-authorized funding level.
-The Authority's revenues were sufficient to cover all expenses, excluding depreciation during the fiscal year.
+The Authority's expenses exceeded revenues by \$97,578 which was funded by operating reserves.